MCSstrike/PrinterGuru/Doc/README.md

 The Dock gives further utilisation of the vtk window.
 It has control for the 3D printer's x, y, and z position and can reset the camera view.
 The "Home View" of the camera has been designed to give you a good geometric view of the printer and any models that may be on the bed whilst blocking as little of the printer bed as possible

+## Outputs XYZ Coordinates to controller
+Currently this prints the XYZ coordinates out but later will be configured to output to a hardware controller, probably over serial

 ## Current Status
 As of now, the application:
 - Initializes and displays the main window with a 3D visualization area and a dockable sidebar.